 Recipes and Guides

-Choosing to follow a low-carb diet can be a great step on your journey to building healthy habits and achieving your health goals.
-Research suggests that a low-carb diet has many health benefits and is the best diet for long-term, sustainable weight loss.
+Following a lower-carb diet can be a significant step to building healthy habits and achieving your health goals.
+Research suggests that a low-carb diet has many health benefits and is the best for long-term, sustainable weight loss.

-There’s no magic diet for weight loss, as everyone responds differently to certain foods, so it’s helpful to adapt new diets to your preferences and lifestyle.
+There’s no magic diet for weight loss, as everyone responds differently to certain foods, so it’s helpful to adapt your diet to your preferences and lifestyle.

 When adapting to a new way of eating, it can be tricky to know how your plate should look.
 Here are two examples of how your plate might look, depending on whether you’re including complex carbohydrates.